 Q: What are your hopes for Eastridge’s future as an employee-owned company?

-Jason: My hope is that the ESOP will provide a once in a lifetime opportunity for the employees of Eastridge to realize their potential as people and professionals.
+Jason: My hope is that the ESOP will provide a once-in-a-lifetime opportunity for the employees of Eastridge to realize their potential as people and professionals.

 Owning a company and acting like an owner tests a person’s courage and resolve, unlike almost anything that can be done in a professional capacity.
-The ESOP is a platform for people to test their courage, to test their resolve, and to be the best that they can possibly be in the construct of a very healthy, caring company culture.
+The ESOP is a platform for people to test their courage, to test their resolve, and be the best that they can possibly be in the construct of a very healthy, caring company culture.

 So my hope for Eastridge?
 It’s that our people can become the very best they can be, and through that, Eastridge can become the very best company it can be.